Skip to content

 It is possible to place any HTML element within a <div> tag, including another <div>.

-The <div> tag can NOT be inside <p> tag, because the paragraph will be broken at the point, where the <div> tag is entered.
+Block-level elements like <div> cannot be nested inside <p> tags, as the paragraph will be broken at the point where the <div> tag is placed.

 To apply styles inside a paragraph use <span> tag, which is used with inline elements.